First North American Retrospective of Pioneering Minimal and Conceptual Artist Charlotte Posenenske Will Debut at Dia:Beacon March 2019

 Dia announces major acquisition of 155 sculptural works by Posenenske, further diversifying its collection of Minimalist art

-The first North American retrospective dedicated to German artist Charlotte Posenenske (1930–1985) will premiere at Dia:Beacon in Beacon, New York, this spring.
-Marking the most comprehensive exploration of the artist’s work since her death, Charlotte Posenenske: Work in Progress will highlight the entirety of Posenenske’s intensely productive 12-year practice, before she turned away from making art to study the sociology of labor.
-Spanning her earliest experiments with mark-making and drawing, to her transitional aluminum wall-reliefs, to her final modular sculptural projects, the exhibition will include both the original prototypes for her sculptures as well as more than 150 newly fabricated elements.
-These works will be presented at Dia:Beacon in site-specific displays from March 8 to September 9, 2019.
+[Updated March 4, 2019] The first North American retrospective dedicated to German artist Charlotte Posenenske (1930–1985) premieres this spring at Dia:Beacon in Beacon, New York.
+Marking the most comprehensive exploration of the artist’s work since her death, Charlotte Posenenske: Work in Progress highlights the entirety of Posenenske’s intensely productive twelve-year practice, before she turned away from making art to study the sociology of labor.
+Spanning her earliest experiments with mark making and drawing, to her transitional wall reliefs, to her final modular sculptural projects, the exhibition includes original prototypes for her sculptures as well as more than 150 newly fabricated elements.
+These works are on view at Dia:Beacon in site-responsive displays from March 8 to September 9, 2019.

 Active as an artist in Germany between 1956 and 1968, Posenenske created works that were in dialogue with international movements of the time, ranging from Art Informel and Group Zero, to Minimal and Conceptual art.
 Up until 1967, Posenenske participated in important international one-person and group shows in galleries and museums.
 By 1968, she turned toward public spaces for displaying her sculptures.
-During the politically tumultuous May of that year, she published a statement in Art International that acknowledged: “it is painful for me to face that art cannot contribute to the solution of urgent social problems.”
+During the politically tumultuous May of that year, she published a statement in Art International that acknowledged: “it is difficult to come to terms with the fact that art can contribute nothing to the solution of pressing social problems.”
 She henceforth ceased making and exhibiting art and dedicated herself to the study of sociology.
-Nevertheless, Posenenske left behind a radical body of work that continues to challenge and generate new ideas about how works of art are authored and valued.
+Nevertheless, Posenenske left behind a radical body of work that continues to challenge and generate new ideas about how works of art are authored, experienced and valued.

-Throughout her practice, Posenenske focused on questions of authorship and labor.
-Early in her career, she developed experimental techniques for applying color and line to paper and increasingly sought to use procedurally recorded gestures to portray both illusionistic and actual space.
-This was articulated first in abstract drawings and paintings on board, then murals animating buildings’ facades, and finally as spray-painted wall structures at the threshold between painting and sculpture.
-Charlotte Posenenske: Work in Progress will include more than 30 examples of these early works on paper and wall reliefs.
+Early in her career, Posenenske developed experimental techniques for applying color and line to paper and board that procedurally recorded her gestural marks.
+These were articulated first in abstract drawings and paintings, then in spray-painted wall structures at the threshold between painting and sculpture, and murals animating buildings’ facades.
+Charlotte Posenenske: Work in Progress includes more than thirty examples of these early works on paper and wall reliefs.

-By 1967, Posenenske fully transitioned to making sculptural objects.
-In the last two years of her practice, she developed five industrially fabricated, mass-produced series of modular, geometric sculptures (Series B, C, D, DW, and E).
-Minimal in aesthetic, the elements within each series were meant to be variously activated by their “consumers”—presenters or purchasers—who are invited to assemble the parts into unique combinations of their choosing.
-Posenenske considered these infinitely permutational sculptures as being collaboratively authored—by the artist who designed them, the workers who fabricated them, and the consumers who combined them.
+In the last two years of her practice, Posenenske developed five industrially fabricated, mass-produced series of modular, geometric sculptures (Series B, C, D, DW, and E).
+Minimal in aesthetic, the elements within each series are variously activated by their “consumers”—Posenenke’s term for those who engage with her work—who are invited to creatively assemble the parts into unique combinations of their choosing.
+Posenenske considered these infinitely permutational and playful sculptures as being collaboratively authored—by the artist who designed them, the workers who fabricated them, and the consumers who combined them.

-Further setting her apart from artists of the period who worked in multiples, Posenenske worked in open series and considered her designs as prototypes for mass production.
-In this regard, she pointedly addressed socioeconomic concerns of the decade by resisting the call to make rarefied objects and as well as by rejecting formal and cultural hierarchies.
+Further setting herself apart from her artist peers who also worked in series and multiples, Posenenske worked in unlimited editions and considered her designs as prototypes for mass production.
+In this regard, she pointedly addressed socioeconomic concerns of the decade by resisting the call to make rarefied objects as well as by rejecting formal and cultural hierarchies.
 Industrially produced and individually assembled, these late works explore the polarities of labor in the modern economy.

 About Charlotte Posenenske